umrover/mrover-ros/src/esw/science/README.md

 it can be fixed in the config instead of reflashing the firmware (would prob make life easier if there is a map issue... only problem is that you'll need to rewrite logic for auto shutoff which can be annoying.)

----

-## TODO - ROS Migration
-- [ ] See if code builds in ROS
-- [ ] See if UART locks work.
-If they do not, maybe try to revert back to how it worked in 2022 code?
-Otherwise, need to deal with exception handling.
-If that does not work either, then look for another solution.
-- [ ] MOVE THIS README TO THE ESW WIKI ON MROVER-ROS